bpstephanie/Clean_Crave/README.md

 ## Existing Features

-- __Navigation Bar__
+- ### Navigation Bar

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Recipes page and Contact page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the fully responsive navigation bar includes links to the Logo, Home page, Recipes page and Contact page and is identical on each page to allow for easy navigation.
   - On mobile devices, access to the Home page, Recipes page and Contact page is from the dropdown menu by clicking the burger icon.
   - This section will allow the user to easily navigate from page to page across all devices without having to use the ‘back’ button.